tronprotocol/tronbox/README.md

 $ tronbox compile
 ```
 To compile all contracts, use the ```--compile-all``` option.<br>
 Specify a network using the ```--network``` option.
 Network name must exist in the configuration.
-For details, see [Complie](https://developers.tron.network/reference/compile-a-contract).<br>
+For details, see [Compile a Project](https://developers.tron.network/reference/compile-a-contract).<br>
 <br>
 ### Migrate
 To deploy our smart contracts, you need to connect to a blockchain.
 Use the **TronBox Runtime Environment** to create and interact with the blockchain.
-For details, see [Migrate](https://developers.tron.network/reference/contract-deploymentmigrations).
+For details, see [Contract Deployment(Migrations)](https://developers.tron.network/reference/contract-deploymentmigrations).
 Then migrate the contract to the blockchain by running:
 ```
 $ tronbox migrate
 ```